 Rugby-Salary cap cut could lead to legal dispute, says players' union chief

-England's top-flight rugby clubs on Monday voted to reduce the league's salary cap from seven million pounds to six million pounds from next season.
+Mark Lambert added in a statement https://therpa.co.uk/news/2020/01-7/rpa-statement-on-salary-cap-cuts that clubs had shown "an absolute disregard for the players and the values of the game" since the onset of the financial crisis brought on by the COVID-19 pandemic.
+Premiership Rugby later confirmed that clubs voted this week to temporarily reduce the league's salary cap from 2021-22 until 2023-2024 and that the ceiling for senior players is set at five million pounds ($6.38 million) -- down from 6.4 million pounds.

+It clarified in its statement https://www.premiershiprugby.com/news/premiership-rugby-clubs-unanimously-vote-to-temporarily-reduce-the-salary-cap that the vote did not refer to any individual salary or contract.
 Plans to impose a blanket 25% salary cut on players had previously been rejected by the players' union.

 "This latest situation could have been entirely avoided with a collaborative and transparent approach," Lambert said.
 "We now find ourselves heading towards a significant legal dispute."
 "Players are the lifeblood of the game and should be treated with respect."